fenago/apache-solr/lab_guides/Lab_8.md

 In order to scale, a collection is split or partitioned into various shards having documents distributed, which means shards have subsets of overall documents in the collection.
-A cluster hosts multiple Solr Documents\' collections.
+A cluster hosts multiple Solr Documents' collections.
 The maximum number of documents that a collection can hold and also the parallelization for individual search requests are based on the number of shards a collection has.